Hormold/cursor-telegram-bot/README.md

 ## 🛡️ Security

-- **No Cookie Exposure**: The bot never exposes actual cookie values
+- **No Secrets Exposure**: The bot never exposes API keys or secrets
 - **Repository/User Control**: Optional repository and user access control via environment variables
-- **Authentication Validation**: Cookies are validated before every operation
 - **Operation Tracking**: All actions are logged for audit purposes

 ## 📖 Usage Examples